dboc/Switch-NetAdapter/README.md

 ```
 ## Config

-To fit you enviromment and needs, you must change the variables name in Switch-NetAdapter.ps1:
+To fit your enviromment and needs, you must change the variables name in Switch-NetAdapter.ps1:

 ```
 ...powershell